|

 correctly installed on your computer.

-Open the Internet menu and choose the
+Open the Internet menu and choose

 Internet